ClintKan/microblog_VPC_deployment/README.md

     While not related to the application, but rather for monitoring purposes, Node Exporter a monitoring tool was installed on the Web server as well so as to scrape metrics and serve them to the Monitoring server's Prometheus and Grafana (_more on this below_).

-   - One for the Application Server - Created in a private subnet with a security group opening only ports; 22 (SSH) & 5000 (this port was opened to be used for serving the web app to Ngnix serving as a reverse proxy).
+   - **One for the Application Server;** - Created in a private subnet with a security group opening only ports; 22 (SSH) & 5000 (this port was opened to be used for serving the web app to Ngnix serving as a reverse proxy).
 Additionally, the application server is the hub of all the webapp's files - that got added by executing the start_app.sh that got invoked by executing the setup.sh from the Web Server.
 This was placed into the private subnet for extra level protection - not to interface with the internet.

-   - One for the Monitoring Server - Created in a public subnet with a security group opening only ports; 22 (SSH) & 3000 (Grafana) & 9090 (Prometheus).
+   - **One for the Monitoring Server;** - Created in a public subnet with a security group opening only ports; 22 (SSH) & 3000 (Grafana) & 9090 (Prometheus).
 This is a server that was setup for monitoring purposes of the (aforementioned) servers and the webapp.

    <ins>**Note:**</ins>